-3 Vermont SIM Performance Period Timeline: Performance Period 1: October 2013-December 2014 Performance Period 2: January 2015-June 2016 Performance Period 3: July 2016-June 2017
+&lt;sup>3 Vermont SIM Performance Period Timeline:

+Performance Period 1: October 2013-December 2014 Performance Period 2: January 2015-June 2016 Performance Period 3: July 2016-June 2017 (extended through November 2017)

-During the latter part of Performance Period 1 and the first half of Performance Period 2, Vermont engaged in significant project analyses, including a mid-project risk assessment, to ensure that all activities were meeting project goals and enabling the State to progress further towards meeting the Triple Aim.
+During the latter part of Performance Period 1 and first half of Performance Period 2, Vermont engaged in significant project analyses, including a mid-project risk assessment, to ensure that all activities were meeting project goals and enabling the State to progress further towards meeting the Triple Aim.

-Performance Period 2 also focused on supporting key practice transformation initiatives, which included an expansion of the Learning Collaboratives and the provider sub-grant program.
+Performance Period 2 also focused on supporting key practice transformation initiatives, which included an expansion of the Learning Collaboratives and the Provider Sub-Grant Program.
 During this time, Vermont began to analyze its health data infrastructure and launched data warehousing solutions for Designated Agencies and the Blueprint for Health program and began long-term data warehouse planning.
-Vermont also began conversations with CMMI regarding an All-Payer Model that would follow the SIM model testing period.
+Vermont also began conversations with CMMI regarding an All-Payer Model that would follow the SIM Test period.

-In addition to the yearly operational and evaluation requirements of SIM, the State of Vermont was required to produce a Sustainability Plan for submission to CMMI by June 30, 2017.
+In addition to the yearly operational and evaluation requirements of SIM, the State of Vermont is required to produce a Sustainability Plan for submission to CMMI by June 30, 2017.
 The plan must address all areas of Vermont's SIM work including governance, communications, projects launched within each of the three main VHCIP focus areas: Payment Model and Design Implementation (PMDI), Practice Transformation (PT), Health Data Infrastructure (HDI), as well as, Evaluation and Project Management.
-Vermont contracted with Myers and Stauffer to assist the State in developing the Sustainability Plan.
+Vermont contracted with Myers and Stauffer LC to assist the State in developing the Sustainability Plan.